Cover photo by Bernardine Altenroxel.

 Habitat

-A species of well vegetated, still water environments such as dams, ponds, marshes, pools and the quiet backwaters of rivers and streams.
+The Sailing Bluet frequents well-vegetated, still-water environments such as dams, ponds, marshes, and the quiet backwaters of rivers and streams.
 Azuragrion nigridorsum usually occupies areas with floating and emergent plants like waterlilies and sedges and is frequently found near floating mats of green algae.

 Behaviour

-Mostly found low down close to the water where it perches on lily pads or emergent plants.
+The Sailing Bluet is mostly found low down close to the water, where it perches on lily pads or emergent plants.
 The flight is fast and typically low over the water.
-When the weather is calm they sometimes land gently on the water without breaking the surface.
-They then drift across the pond in the breeze with their folded wings acting as sails.
-The females are often found in the same vicinity as the males.
+When the weather is calm, the Sailing Bluet sometimes alights gently on the water without breaking the surface.
+They then drift across the pond in the breeze with their folded wings acting as sails (see image below).
+Females are often found in the same vicinity as the males.

 Status and Conservation